Home

 A similar Forestry Building was erected at the 1909 Alaska Yukon Pacific Exposition in Seattle (below).
 It was designed to showcase the chief source of the wealth of the state.
 Promotional advertising claimed that the fir timber resources still standing were estimated to be enough to make 120 billion feet of lumber and so on.

 Right: Hoo Hoo members in front of the Forestry Building during its construction in 1909.
 Hoo Hoos were originally called the Fraternal Order of Lumbermen, an international organization of men engaged in the lumber trade who planned and financed the Forestry Building in Seattle to promote the wood products industry.
-Many visitors to the Exposition were Hoo Hoo members and to serve them, an exclusively male clubhouse, the Hoo Hoo House,
+Many visitors to the Exposition were Hoo Hoo members and to serve them, an exclusively male clubhouse, the Hoo Hoo House, was designed and built next to the Forestry Building.

-Above: Forestry Building, 1909 Alaska-Yukon-Pacific Exposition, Seattle, Washington State.
+Above: Forestry Building, 1909 Alaska Yukon Pacific Exposition, Seattle, Washington State.
 Offical postcard.
 Left: Colonnade of monumental Douglas firs, Forestry Building.
 Intended to awe visitors by its dramatic size, the Forestry Building's colonnade of firs was designed in the Grecian temple style with marble columns like the White House and US Capitol in Washington DC.

-Cedar stump, Forestry Building, Seattle, 1909.
 Old postcard (University of Washington)

 The silly sounding Hoo Hoo organization was behind the tragic extermination of the native forests of Washington State, and Hoo Hoo associated lumbermen continue to exact a crippling toll on the surviving ancient trees in BC and Alaska through their related lumber lobby organizations such as the American Forest Foundation.
 Ancient trees were hailed in Europe as natural monuments and by 1909 legislation was enacted to protect them.
 In North America, by contrast, such heritage trees continued to be ruthlessly destroyed by lumber companies.
 An 1909 Expo postcard (left) depicts a cedar stump display; for scale, note the man peeping out of the trunk.
 The ancient cedar having been sacrificed to commercial greed, its remaining stump is testimony to the timber industry's savagery.